SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • Remain up-to-date with all relevant ISU rules and regulations

-• Be on the ice at the beginning of training sessions ready to start work
+• Attend the required synchro-specific training sessions at the British Ice Skating Annual Coaches Conference • Be on the ice at the beginning of training sessions ready to start work

 • Be approachable for squad members to ask questions